AntczakEI/stellarliftapp/_posts/2026-04-07-strength-and-conditioning-for-muay-thai.md

 ## Sources and further reading

-The broad training principles in this guide were checked against research on strength training in combat sports and concurrent strength-endurance training.
+The broad training principles in this guide are informed by research on strength training in combat sports and concurrent strength-endurance training.

 * Cid-Calfucura I et al. **Effects of Strength Training on Physical Fitness of Olympic Combat Sports Athletes: A Systematic Review.** International Journal of Environmental Research and Public Health.
 2023;20(4):3516.
 PMID: 36834211.
 * Huiberts RO, Wüst RCI, van der Zwaard S. **Concurrent Strength and Endurance Training: A Systematic Review and Meta-Analysis on the Impact of Sex and Training Status.** Sports Medicine.
 2024;54:485–503.
 DOI: 10.1007/s40279-023-01943-9.